 We are happy to discuss data and privacy issues relating to your personal information.
-The Director of Pathology, Dr Vince Murdolo, can be contacted on (03) 6166 8410 to arrange an appointment.
+The Director – Pathology Services can be contacted on (03) 6166 8410 to arrange an appointment.

 Access and Correction

 We strongly advise you to contact your doctor first if you wish to discuss what the results of your tests mean.
 He/she is fully acquainted with your full medical history, which is critical to correctly interpreting many laboratory results.
-If you wish to discuss the results of your tests with our pathologists please make an appointment to do so by telephoning Dr Murdolo on (03) 6166 8410.
-If you wish to receive a hard copy of your results, we require a written request, signed by yourself, in order to release these to you.
+If you wish to discuss the results of your tests with our pathologists please make an appointment to do so by telephoning (03) 6166 8410.
+If you wish to receive a hard copy of your results your doctor must state “copy to patient” on your pathology request form.
+In addition to this we require a written request, signed by yourself, in order to release these to you.
 When attending our laboratory to discuss or collect copies of your results you will be required to provide at least two forms of identification, such as:

 a) Your driver’s licence with a recent photo of you;

 b) an official photo identification card from a recognised organisation; and